-Springtime is wrapping up in New Orleans, with summer vacation hot on its tail.
+Springtime is here, with summer vacation hot on its tail.
 Summer is the perfect time for families to get out and enjoy the best of the city before kids head back to school.

 FOR THE OUTDOORSY FAMILY

 Carousel Gardens’ namesake carousel is worth a trip to the amusement park alone.
-This century-old wooden carousel features hand-carved and painted “flying” horses and other creatures that date back as far as 1885.
+This century-old wooden carousel features hand-carved, painted “flying” horses and other creatures that date back as far as 1885.

-However, City Park is not limited to Carousel Gardens.
-Try City Putt for a round of mini-golf, or stroll through the Botanical Garden to see more than 2,000 plant varieties from around the world.
-The park even rents bikes so you can explore more of its grounds.
-When you’re ready for a break, stop in at Morning Call for classic New Orleans beignets and a café au lait (note: it’s cash-only).
+However, there’s more than just the Carousel Gardens.
+You can try City Putt for a round of mini-golf or stroll through the Botanical Garden to see more than 2,000 plant varieties from around the world.
+You can rent bikes to explore more of the City Park grounds.
+When you’re ready for a break, stop in at Morning Call for classic New Orleans beignets and a café au lait (Note: it’s cash-only).

-If your child loves watersports, rent kayaks and head to Bayou St. John.
+If your little one loves water sports, rent kayaks and head to Bayou St. John.
 Most rental companies, such as Bayou Paddlesports, have child-sized kayak options.

 FOR THE ARTISTICALLY INCLINED